Table of contents

 Why is email retention necessary?

-If your business email storage isn’t unlimited (and in most cases, it isn’t), you probably need to do a clean-up from time to time.
+If your business email storage isn’t unlimited (and in most cases, it isn’t), you probably need to do a clean-up and export data from time to time.
 Your employees also take it upon themselves to free space by removing older messages they think won’t be needed again.
 However, the fact that an email thread has been silent for some time doesn’t mean you should delete it forever.
 There are situations when information from old emails becomes suddenly needed again, and you might regret it if they turn out to be unrecoverable.
-An archiving solution is an essential part of IT infrastructure in any business.
+An archiving solution to preserve data indefinitely is an essential part of IT infrastructure in any business.

 What does email archiving mean?

-Email archiving in Google Workspace has two meanings – it’s an advanced feature controlled by system administrators and a primary tool for users to clean up their inboxes.
+Email archiving in Google Workspace has two meanings – it’s an advanced feature controlled by system administrators and a primary tool for users to clean up their inboxes and Google Workspace data.